RouninMedia/xHAN/README.md

 In HTML it's probable that no other approaches are really needed.

-## Presenting xHan: an alternative to using JSON in HTML Attributes
+## Presenting xHAN: an alternative to using JSON in HTML Attributes

 In an *HTMLElement-like* structure like a **DaNIS³H Capsule**,  though, an alternative declarative syntax to JSON might prove very useful.